MarsBased/handbook/sections/rituals.md

 * __2018:__ Dublin.
 * __2017:__ Tenerife.

+In 2020, we had to cancel ours, as well as all of our in-person meetings and get-togethers, due to the COVID-19 pandemic.

-As happens for the Martian Day, the company pays for the flights, meals and accommodation for the two working days.
+Like in the Martian Day, the company pays for the flights, meals and accommodation for the two working days.
 For those that decide staying for the weekend, hotel expenses, transport and meals of team activities are covered as well.
 Again, if you pay for any taxi or meal, please send a photo of the receipt to administration@marsbased.com and you will get reimbursed in your next payroll, under the concept of expense allowance.

 ## Basecamp check-ins